 DFDL expressions reference other items in the Infoset or augmented Infoset using absolute or relative paths.
 Relative paths are evaluated when the component containing the expression is referenced not when it is declared.
 For example, a global element may have a DFDL property which is an expression that contains a relative path to another element.
 The relative path is evaluated when the global element is referenced from an element reference.

-DFDL expressions that are used to provide the value of DFDL properties in the dfdl:format annotation on the top level xs:schema declaration MAY NOT contain relative paths.
+DFDL expressions that are used to provide the value of DFDL properties in the dfdl:format annotation on the top level xs:schema declaration must not contain relative paths.

 DFDL Regular Expressions

 The dfdl:lengthPattern property expects a regular expression to be specified.
-The DFDL Regular Expression language is defined in Section 19, .
+The DFDL Regular Expression language is defined in Section 19, DFDL Regular Expressions.

 Enumerations in DFDL